divyapurbai/Linear-Regression-GRIP-Internship-Task-1/README.md

 # Linear-Regression-GRIP-Internship-Task-1
 Prediction using Supervised ML

-● Predict the percentage of marks of an student based on the number of study hours
+● Predict the percentage of marks of an student based on the number of study hours.

 ● This is a simple linear regression task as it involves just 2 variables.